Clap Push-Up exercise demonstration image

 Safety Notes

-• Avoid if you have acute wrist, elbow, or shoulder joint pain.
+• Avoid if wrist, elbow, or shoulder pain exists.

 Spotting